-This layout frames two of Mellings greatest finds for the home: a Salmi glass table and Odger dining chairs, both from IKEA.
-The simple chrome dining table was transformed with a coat of navy blue paint, which paired well with the blue chairs.
+This layout frames two of Mellings greatest finds for the home: a Salmi glass table and Odger dining chairs, both from IKEA, which paired well with the blue chairs.

 The kid's room is a child's paradise, complete with colorful wallpaper, playful accessories, and a huge castle-like bunkbed. "[We] reimagined the Kura bed by adding a roofline and whitewashing the bed frame," she explains.
 "This simple structure transforms into endless possibilities for a child's imagination. "

 Every nook is thoughtfully styled, whether it's a side table, nightstand, or pocket in a storage unit.
 "With each project, I am motivated to create something remarkable —an object, moment, or experience worth talking about," she says.
 "I designed [this home] to have that intentionally imperfect lived-in quality that would leave people with a sense of familiarity."